It’s time to soak up a few interesting facts about the Three Sisters in the Blue Mountains.

 Top Hotels Near the Three Sisters

-Fairmont Resort & Spa (Leura) ££
+Fairmont Resort & Spa (Leura) £££

-Lilianfels Blue Mountains Resort and Spa (Katoomba) £££
+Lilianfels Blue Mountains (Katoomba) £££

-Flying Fox Backpackers (Katoomba) £
+Flying Fox Backpackers (Katoomba) £££

 Where are the Three Sisters?

-The Three Sisters are situated in the Blue Mountains in New South Wales, just outside of Sydney.
-They are on the north escarpment of Jamison Valley.
+The Three Sisters are located in the Blue Mountains in New South Wales, around 60 kilometres from Sydney.

-The Three Sisters are on the outskirts of the town of Katoomba, which is one of the most popular places to stay in the Blue Mountains.
-If you’re staying in the town, the viewpoint of the landmark is within walking distance.
+Katoomba is one of the most popular places to stay in the Blue Mountains, so if you’re staying in the town, you can walk to the viewpoint directly from your hotel.

 10 Interesting Facts About the Three Sisters in the Blue Mountains

-1. The Three Sisters were formed 200 million years ago.
+1. The Three Sisters were formed 200 million years ago

-The landscape of the Jamison Valley in the Blue Mountains was gradually worn down by wind, rain and rivers.
 This was relatively easy considering that the land was (and still is) made up of layered sediment from when the Blue Mountains were covered by the sea.

-Eventually, volcanoes erupted through the crosswise layers of coal, sandstone and shale.
-This wound up forming three distinct, in-line boulders which we know now as the Three Sisters.
+This wound up forming three distinct, in-line boulders which we now know as the Three Sisters.

 The Three Sisters was the 98th place in the state of New South Wales to be named as an official Aboriginal Place.

-3. The Three Sisters rocks have names.
+3. The Three Sisters rocks have individual names

 From the tallest to the shortest, they are named Meehni, Wimlah and Gunedoo.